Skip to content

 Learn more about Workspace →

 A Module represents an installable application or component that is deployed into a Workspace.
-Modules support multiple source types and can be individually hibernated.
+Modules can deploy Helm charts or run custom containerized modules, with built-in configuration validation.

 Key Features: